-- Ensure that there are specific provisions in relevant health and related disaster policy and legislation to require the MISP for SRH be embedded.
-Ensure this is situated in broader health policy, such as the forthcoming RMNCAH policy, in ways that strengthen health systems and ensure SRH preparedness and readiness. - Develop SOPs on GBViE, as prioritised in the Vanuatu National Gender Equality Policy 2020-2030. - If a standalone national policy or plan to prevent violence against women and girls is developed, explicitly incorporate GBV in emergencies into this policy or plan.
-Ensure GBViE standards are embedded in policy and legislative frameworks and national cluster guidance to government and non-government services. - Consider integrating SRHiE and GBViE standards in policies relating to disaster as they come up for review.
-Include measures to prevent sexual exploitation, abuse and harassment, and draw on existing international and regional commitments, such as KAILA.
+- Ensure that there are specific provisions in relevant health and related disaster policy and legislation to require the Minimum Initial Service Package for SRH be embedded.
+Ensure this is situated in broader health policy, such as the forthcoming RMNCAH policy, in ways that strengthen health systems and ensure SRH preparedness and readiness. - Develop standard operating procedures on GBViE, as prioritised in the Vanuatu National Gender Equality Policy 2020-2030. - If a standalone national policy or plan to prevent violence against women and girls is developed, explicitly incorporate GBV in emergencies into this policy or plan.
+Ensure GBViE standards are embedded in policy and legislative frameworks and national cluster guidance to Government and Non-Government services. - Consider integrating SRHiE and GBViE standards in policies relating to disaster as they come up for review.
+Include measures to prevent sexual exploitation, abuse and harassment, and draw on international and regional commitments, such as KAILA, already made.
 Ensure these plans explicitly commit to MISP, Essential Services standards and GBViE standards. - Ensure national fiscal and budget policy includes gender and emergencies responsive budgeting, especially SRHiE and GBViE budget disaster planning for the most marginalised communities and individuals.

-1 Introduction
+1. Introduction and Objectives